quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 checker are also just programs, which can be written with any tools.
 But there are a lot of problems during the preparation.
 Here are some examples:
 - How do we know of a test is **valid**?
 That is, how to know if a test satisfies the constraints given in the problem statement?
-This is hard since a test will be _way too big_ for a human to inspect by eye.
+This is hard for a human to inspect by eye since a test will often be _way too big_.
 - How can we guarantee that the solution is **correct**?
 How do we test the solution if there is no tests beforehand?
 - How do we **manage** the tests?
 How do we add or remove a test?
 What if the generating algorithm changed?

-Polygon is a solution to these problems.
+Polygon is a solution to these problems, as well as some other problems .
 It aids the problem's author during the problem preparation process with automation.
 Of course, using Polygon requires some additional efforts.
-So in this post, I hope to overcome the learning process.
+Because of that, I hope to overcome the learning process with this post.

-## The problem
+## The example problem
 To demonstrate the usage of Polygon, we need to prepare a problem ourselves.
 The problem that we are going to take a look is [Codeforces 1442A - Extreme Subtraction](https://codeforces.com/problemset/problem/1442/A).
-The problem statement is quite short, but let's repeat it once more time here.
+The problem statement is quite short, so let's repeat it once more time here.

 We are given an array $a$ of length $n$.
 We can use the following operation as many times as we want: select any integer $k$ ($1 \le k \le n$) and either:
-- decrease $a_1, a_2, \ldots, a_k$ (the first $k$ elements) by $1$.,
+- decrease $a_1, a_2, \ldots, a_k$ (the first $k$ elements) by $1$.
 - decrease $a_n, a_{n - 1}, \ldots, a_{n - k + 1}$ (the last $k$ elements) by
   $1$.